gutzy/pixel-editor/STRUCTURE.md

 whenever the mouse is pressed (start), moved while pressed (use) or released (stop), and they are provided the current File, current Canvas, and the mouse event's x/y coordinates.
 Use different Canvas Actions on the current Canvas to perform your desired actions on the currently active layer/selection canvas.
-You can stack several actions, use them with your own conditional logic etc.
+You can stack several actions, use them with conditional logic etc.
 5. If you can't find a Canvas Action that does what you want, you may need to create a new one under `/src/actions/canvas/`.
 Use the DrawRect Canvas Action as a reference to how a simple Canvas Action looks like.